Based on Joel Mokyr, The Enlightened Economy (Yale, 2009)

 At the beginning of the seventeenth century the mind — the mentality, the world-view — of our best-educated and most thoughtful forebears was still fundamentally continuous with that of their own antique and medieval predecessors; but by the end of that century it had become modern.1

-Perhaps inspired by the successes of the Scientific Revolution, Europeans began to reimagine commerce, society, governance, and religion.
+Perhaps inspired by the successes of the Scientific Revolution, Europeans began to reimagine commerce, society, governance, religion.
 Authority and tradition everywhere gave way to human reasoning.
 Immanuel Kant described this transition as “man’s emergence from his self-imposed immaturity.”2 David Hume described it as an awakening:

 The spirit of the age affects all the arts; and the minds of men, being once roused from their lethargy, and put into a fermentation, turn themselves on all sides, and carry improvements into every art and science.3